 Supporting the continued existence of species and ecological communities is a multidimensional process which requires understanding how species interact with each other and their physical environments.
 One of the major roles of ecological conservationists is to support the continued survival of species in natural ecosystems.
 Though ecologists aim to support species survival, extinctions can not be completely avoided; extinctions occur on a regular basis.
 Local extinctions are characterized by the disappearance of a species in a particular region or habitat.
-However, that species may also have habitats in other locations across vast distances.
-The fragmented groupings of species (which are present in multiple areas) is known as its subpopulations.
+However, the same species may occupy similar habitats in other locations across vast distances.
+Fragmented of species groupings are known as its subpopulations.

-What Is the Difference Between Metapopulation and Subpopulation?
+What Is the Difference Between Population, Metapopulation and Subpopulation?

 The overall status and health of a species is defined by its overarching metapopulation structure.
-The metapopulation structure is the entire set of represented populations or groups of a species.
-Accordingly, distributions of subpopulations are constituent parts that make up the larger metapopulation structure.
-The metapopulation is comprised of the sum total of the same species across habitats.
+The metapopulation structure is the entire set of represented groups of a single species across habitats.
+Those same species groups are known as populations.
+Populations are made up of individual organisms that belong to the same species who represented in a given region.
+Accordingly, distributions of subpopulations are groups that are part of the larger metapopulation structure.

 When one of a species’ subpopulations disappears or dies out, it is considered a local extinction.
 Local extinctions strictly refer to the disappearance of a subpopulation in a particular area, habitat or region of an ecosystem.
 Local extinctions, which occur at the level of subpopulations, do not refer to the total disappearance of a species from all areas or habitats.
 Migrations between habitats helps keep subpopulations from going locally extinct.
 In other words, there is always a chance that a population could go locally extinct due to various pressures in its environment, such as adverse weather or resource scarcity.